You said you were sorry. You meant it. And somehow the conversation got worse.

 Type 3: The Achiever

-What they deeply need (but rarely ask for): Beneath their confident exterior, Threes need to know they’re valued for who they are, not just what they accomplish.
+What they need (but rarely ask for): Beneath their confident exterior, Threes need to know they’re valued for who they are, not just what they accomplish.
 They fear being worthless without their achievements and crave reassurance that they’re lovable even when they fail.

 Communication style: Efficient, goal-oriented, and positive.
 Threes communicate with purpose, often focusing on solutions rather than problems.
 They excel at packaging ideas in appealing, actionable ways.